DomainKeys Identified Mail (DKIM) explained

 It helps build your long-term reputation: DKIM signatures are an important part of any email campaign for which you want to build a reputation, for example, when involving a newsletter or a marketing campaign.
 Receiving email messages that contain DKIM signatures is a good way to let the recipient know about a campaign or newsletter: in this case, you can ensure that you control all emails sent out to the receivers, and you will always be able to look into any correspondence sent from your domain.

-To build and maintain a high sender reputation, it is also necessary to avoid bounces, spamtraps and blacklists: therefore, always remember to verify your list using our fast and accurate email verification service before sending your newsletter or campaign (if you are already registered just upload your list through our clients area, otherwise register for a free account).
+To build and maintain a high sender reputation, it is also necessary to avoid bounces, spamtraps and blacklists: therefore, always remember to verify your list using our fast and accurate email verification service before sending your newsletter or campaign (if you are already registered just upload your list through our client area, otherwise register for a free account).

 Wrap up